 To be honest, submitting a software/service to an online marketplace is a lot easier than selling a product offline.
 This is because offline selling requires great marketing and communication skills.
 Although filling and submitting a form on a website is easy, the problem with marketplaces is the lengthy approval time, high chances of rejection, etc.

 I had submitted an app to Codecanyon.
 The application was rejected because I had obfuscated/Encrypted the source code.
 After doing some research, I found Codeclerks.
 I created a new account on the site and submitted my app right away.
 My software got approved on CodeClerks withing 4 hours of submission.

-What You have to do for submitting a software?
+What you have to do to submit a software?

 You must fill a form that asks you to enter a description, upload screenshots, logo, provide demo URL, enter tags, pricing, instructions to buyers, system requirements, select category, set up coupon codes, etc. CC allows users to use HTML in descriptions.

 Codeclerks enables you to run discounts.
 It lets users buy packs that will get more viewers to their service/product listing.
 It gives you access to forums so that you can discuss various things about CodeClerks with other users.

 CC provides an option to disable, suspend, or enable a listing.
 It lets you manage sales.
 In the sales management interface, you’ll find the following filters:

 If CodeClerks staff finds out that you’re reselling software or you’re not the author of the software, they’ll ban your account permanently.

 Codeclerks supports payment to Payoneer or your PayPal account.
 To receive payments, head over to the settings page of the site and enter your PayPal email address or link your Payoneer account with the site.